jh3nd3rs0n/argmatey/README.md

 **Command line argument parsing results on a per command line argument basis (similar to getopt, getopt_long, and Argp).** This style of command line argument parsing has the following advantages:

--   Interpretation of multiple instances of the same option
+-   Interpretation of multiple occurrences of the same option
--   Interpretation of multiple instances of options from the same group
+-   Interpretation of multiple occurrences of options from the same group
 -   Interpretation of options and arguments based on the ordering provided

 **Complete customization of usage and help text for the options.** The customization of the usage and help text for a option can be applied to a particular option, to some options, or to all options.
 The following is an example based off the earlier example: